giarcheuli/semrush/DevGuide_DepDkrApp.md

 ### Building the Docker Image

-To build a Docker Image, execute the command that specifies the directory, the path to the Dockerfile, and a value for tagging the created image.
+Once you have the Dockerfile ready, it's time to build the Docker image.
+Building the image involves assembling all the necessary dependencies and configurations specified in the Dockerfile.
+Follow these steps to build the Docker image:

+1. Open your terminal and navigate to the root directory of your project.

-In the terminal, execute the following command:
+2. Execute the following command:

 ```python
 docker build . -f docker/application/Dockerfile -t exampleapp
 ```

-The arguments used in the command are as follows:

-- `.`: The build context, which is the current directory.
-- `-f docker/application/Dockerfile`: Specifies the path to the Dockerfile.
-- `-t exampleapp`: Tags the built image as "exampleapp".

->Note: You can learn more about building Docker images from the [official Docker documentation](https://docs.docker.com/engine/reference/builder/)
+This command tells Docker to build the image using the Dockerfile located at docker/application/Dockerfile and tag it as exampleapp.

-To preview the built images in the terminal, execute the following command:
+3. Wait for the build process to complete.
+Once finished, you can preview the built images by running the command:

 ```python
 docker images